gitmachtl/scripts/cardano/testnet/README.md

 Working in [Offline-Mode](#examples-in-offline-mode) introduces another step before and ofter each example, so you should understand the Online-Mode first.

 :bulb: Make sure your 00_common.sh is having the correct setup for your system!

+> :construction: The Hardware-Wallet Section is in progress, examples using HardwareKeys to register your StakePool and how to migrate from the old CLI-Keys to Hardware-Keys will follow!

 ## Generate some wallets for the daily operator work